 Amy Peck is Sr. Director of Enterprise Content at HTC Vive Studios.
 Amy founded EndeavorVR, a leading global XR strategy and consulting firm.
 She is a recognized thought-leader in the space and speaks globally on the future of XR.
 She is a venture partner at the Capital Region AR/VR Accelerator, holds several advisory board roles and co-chairs the VRARA Enterprise Committee.
 Her own personal mission is to see XR fundamentally improve every aspect of our lives with the goal of making this technology accessible and transformative for everyone.

-Bindi is incredibly passionate about all things startup in Europe and connecting the dots between investors, founders, corporations and government, and as a result, has worked in and around technology startups for most of her career.
-As a consultant (PwC Consulting), as a corporate (Microsoft BizSpark /Ventures), as a startup employee (Trayport), as an advisor (Startup Europe, TechStars Startup Weekend, Tech London Advocates, European Innovation Council, WEF), as a connector (GQ UK, the IoD and Evening Standard have all recognised this) and as their banker (Silicon Valley Bank).
-She is deeply inspired by entrepreneurship, and is the founder of a boutique advisory firm, bindi ventures, focused on advising and connecting across four core innovation pillars (Corporate, Startup, VC Managing Partners, Government) for commercial success.
+Bindi is incredibly passionate about all things startup in Europe and connecting the dots between Investors, Founders, Corporates and Government, and as a result, has worked in and around technology startups for most of her career.
+As a Consultant (PwC Consulting), as a Corporate (Microsoft BizSpark /Ventures), as a Startup employee (Trayport), as an Advisor (Startup Europe, TechStars Startup Weekend, Tech London Advocates, European Innovation Council, WEF), as a Connector (GQ UK, the IoD and Evening Standard have all recognized this) and as their Banker (Silicon Valley Bank).
+She is deeply inspired by entrepreneurship and is the founder of a Boutique Advisory Firm, bindi ventures, focused on advising and connecting across four core Innovation pillars (Corporate, Startup, VC Managing Partners, Government) for commercial success.

 Callie Chamberlain is committed to health, health care, and well-being for all.
 Her deep commitment to working with, and on behalf of, vulnerable communities has guided her work addressing structural inequity across sectors and advancing intercultural, inter-religious dialogue.